“Oh my goodness, I would have DIED!”

 Key word: “a drink”.

-Jokes on me because 3 glasses of local white wine later and a 3:30 am bedtime left me a far cry away from feeling like I could properly function as a human on the morning of Day 1.
+The jokes on me because 3 glasses of local white wine later and a 3:30 am bedtime left me a far cry away from feeling like I could properly function as a human on the morning of Day 1.

-But nature was calling my name.
+But nature was calling my name before the hike.

 I peeled myself out of bed at 7am (since I screwed up my original “plan” to take the 6:30am bus)… and off I went to catch the 7:45 bus.
 I got to the bus station with minutes to spare, leaving me absolutely no time to buy and snacks or even grab a coffee.